xratberkeley/decal-site/labs/Oculus/lab1.md

 ![image](../../assets/images/oculus/lab1/VRDecal-12.png)

 Let’s start with your hands and input.
-First, go to the hierarchy and go to **XR Origin > Camera Offset > LeftHand Controller**.
+First, go to the hierarchy and go to **XR Origin > Camera Offset > Left Controller**.
 On the XR Controller component, we can see that there is a **Model** area with a "Model Prefab" field.
 This will be where we can put our hand model.
 To find the hand models, go to **Prefabs > XR Prefabs** and assign LeftHand to the "Model Prefab" field.
-Do the same with the right-hand controller.
+Do the same with the right controller.

 ![image](../../assets/images/oculus/lab1/VRDecal-14.png)